 The High-Level Advisory Group

-Michael R. Bloomberg, UN Special Envoy for Climate Ambitions and Solutions and Founder of Bloomberg LP and Bloomberg Philanthropies
+Michael R. Bloomberg, UN Special Envoy on Climate Ambition and Solutions and Founder of Bloomberg LP and Bloomberg Philanthropies

 Arifin Tasrif, Minister of Energy and Mineral Resources, Indonesia – holder of G20 Presidency